ShaoxiongYuan/ShaoxiongYuan.github.io/tech-tidbits/openclaw.md

 ## 1. What Is OpenClaw?

 OpenClaw is a self-hosted, open-source AI agent runtime.
-You install it on your own machine — a Mac Mini, a VPS, a Raspberry Pi, or any Linux system — and it runs as a persistent background process.
+You install it on your own machine, a Mac Mini, a VPS, a Raspberry Pi, or any Linux system, and it runs as a persistent background process.
 Unlike a chatbot that resets after every conversation, OpenClaw maintains memory across sessions and continues working on tasks while you are doing something else.

 Steinberger himself describes it as "the AI that actually does things."
 You can tell it to clear your inbox of spam and summarize urgent messages, deploy the latest commit to staging, or schedule test drives with car dealerships, and it handles the execution end-to-end.